|RESEARCH AND REPORT ARTICLE: PERIPHERAL NERVE INJURY AND NEURAL REGENERATION

 |How to cite this URL:|

-Ethical approval: The study was approved by the Institutional Animal Research Ethics Committee of Chinese PLA General Hospital, China.
+Ethical approval: The entire experimental protocol was approved by the Institutional Animal Care and Use Committee of Shahid Beheshti University of Medical Sciences, Iran.

-Author statements: The manuscript is original, has not been submitted to or is not under consideration by another publication, has not been previously published in any language or any form, including electronic, and contains no disclosure of confidential information or authorship/patent application/funding source disputations.
+Author statements: The manuscript is original, has not been submitted to or is not under consideration by any other publications, has not been previously published in any language or any form, including electronic, and contains no disclosure of confidential information or authorship/patent application/funding source disputations.

 | Introduction|| |